rishidhar5788/klaviyoApp/README.md

 ## Description

 * This is a project for scheduling a slack notification.
-Whenever a list is added in Klaviyo, a notification is sent to a channel in slack with the basic list details like name, created and updated date.
+Whenever a list is added in Klaviyo, a notification is sent to a channel in slack every 30 seconds with the basic list details like name, created and updated date.

 * You can use the app to send the user details from a slack slash command and it would subscribe the email to a list mentioned in the slash command: